-It´s a rough and exciting time for our clients who develop their organizations and lead them towards a powerful and successful future; creating an exciting workplace where people love to work and spend relevant parts of their lives in is key to it.
+It’s a rough and exciting time for our clients who develop their organizations and lead them towards a powerful and successful future; creating an exciting workplace where people love to work and spend relevant parts of their lives is key.

 - Lack of speed, innovation and creativity, confused staff

 - Overwhelming external and internal complexity, lack of speed and decisions leading to typical stress patterns of leaders: more control, more details, focusing on unimportant, but controllable areas

 - Lack of spirit and motivation

 - External threats, new competitors, new business models, cost pressure…

 - Internal threats, people disengagement, lack of talent, lack of leadership skills…